jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (d) give or send a copy of the notice to the vehicle recovery service operator who tows or carries the impounded motor vehicle to the place where it is to be stored; and
   (da) give or send a copy of the notice to the storage provider who stores the motor vehicle; and (e) retain a copy of the notice for 12 months.
-(2AAA) For the purposes of subsection (2)﻿(c), if the registered person is not present at the time of the seizure, the enforcement officer must, as soon as practicable, send a copy of the notice to the registered person—
+(2AAA) For the purposes of subsection (2)﻿(c), if the registered person is not present at the time of the seizure, the enforcement officer must, as soon as practicable, give the notice to the registered person in one of the following ways:
-  (a) by post addressed to that person at their last known place of residence or business, their last known postal address, or their address as recorded on the register of motor vehicles or any other register administered by the Agency; or
+  (a) by sending a copy of the notice to the registered person by post addressed to that person at their last known place of residence or business, their last known postal address, or their address as recorded on the register of motor vehicles or any other register administered by the Agency; or
-  (b) by electronic means addressed to that person at—
+  (b) by sending a copy of the notice to the registered person by electronic means to—
-    (i) an electronic address that the person has given to an enforcement authority; or (ii) otherwise, the person’s last known electronic address.
+    (i) an electronic address that the person has given to an enforcement authority; or (ii) if no electronic address is given, the person’s last known electronic address; or (c) by sending an electronic notification to the registered person that states where they can access the notice electronically (if the registered person has agreed to that method of electronic notification and access).
 (2A) The driver of a motor vehicle seized or impounded under this section must, if requested to do so by an enforcement officer,—
   (a) provide the driver's—
     (i) full name; and